-For 2020, the board approved a 3.5% merit-based increase in the base salary for each officer, which will become effective as of March 1, 2020.
-The salaries for Mr. Altomari, Mr. Gilmore and Mr. Conway were further adjusted to better align with salaries in our peer group in the following percentages: (i) Mr. Altomari, 7%, (ii) Mr. Gilmore, 14%, and (iii) Mr. Conway, 12%.
-As of March 1, 2020, Mr. Altomari's salary increased to \$563,914, Mr. Gilmore's salary increased to \$413,000 and Mr. Conway's salary increased to \$300,100.
+For 2021, the board approved a 3.0% merit-based increase in the base salary for each officer, which will become effective as of March 1, 2021.
+The salaries for Mr. Altomari and Mr. Reilly were further adjusted to better align with salaries in our peer group in the following percentages: (i) Mr. Altomari, 4%, and (ii) Mr. Reilly, 3.5%.
+As of March 1, 2021, Mr. Altomari's salary increased to \$600,554, Mr. Gilmore's salary increased to \$425,390 and Mr. Reilly's salary increased to \$407,043.
+Additionally for 2021, the board approved an increase in the bonus targets for each officer.
+Mr. Altomari's bonus target was increased from 55% to 60%, Mr. Gilmore's bonus target was increased from 40% to 45%.

-Objectives for the named executive officers' target bonuses for our fiscal year ended December 31, 2019 included two general categories: (1) activities to support the approval of Twirla[®] collectively weighted at 80% of the total bonus potential, and (2) management of our financial and liquidity position for 2019, collectively weighted at 20% of the total bonus potential.
+Objectives for the named executive officers' target bonuses for our fiscal year ended December 31, 2020 included four general categories: (1) activities to support establishing the supply chain for Twirla[®], collectively weighted at 30% of the total bonus potential, (2) management of our financial and liquidity position for 2020, collectively weighted at 30% of the total bonus potential, (3) activities related to the commercial launch of Twirla, collectively weighted at 35% of the total bonus potential, and (4) activities related to implementing the post approval commitments to the FDA in connection with the FDA's approval of Twirla, collectively weighted at 5% of the total bonus potential.

-Objectives for the 2019 named executive officer target bonuses were deemed to be achieved at 160%, which in the discretion of the compensation committee reflected that (i) while the new drug application ("NDA") for Twirla was not approved by the U.S. Food and Drug Administration ("FDA") during 2019, the Company had obtained an overwhelmingly positive vote (14-1 with 1 abstention) in support of approval of the Twirla NDA at the advisory committee convened by the FDA and the FDA had not issued a complete response letter and extended the decision date for approval of the Twirla NDA into 2020, and (ii) the Company had significantly overachieved its goal to raise additional capital and manage its cash position to enable it to pursue approval of Twirla.
+Objectives for the 2020 named executive officer target bonuses were deemed to be achieved at 100%, which in the discretion of the compensation committee reflected that (i) the Company had completed validation of its commercial manufacturing process, established its commercial supply chain and shipped product to wholesalers during a challenging environment with the COVID-19 pandemic, (ii) the Company had significantly overachieved its goals to raise additional capital and manage its expenses, and (iii) fully met the timelines for its obligations to the FDA.
 The named executive officers received bonus payments equal to the applicable target amounts set forth above.